 The initial goal of the CommIT Project is to support and enhance identity and trust as foundational services for higher education by addressing the challenges of the higher education admissions process.
 Through the creation of an identity store, a unique student identifier, an identity provider, and an ecosystem for "Digital Notaries", CommIT can bring identity verification and trust into the marketplace, and, when combined with corresponding policies and technologies, will protect user control and privacy.

 With CommIT, only the applicants themselves will initiate record aggregation and release, which enhances security and privacy by preventing third party access without student authorization.

 The CommIT project will provide a person registry to store the minimum data required (and only the minimum data) to support user uniqueness and password resets.
 In essence, the CommIT project provides an enabling service for some identity management and is not a central student/applicant data repository.

 The CommIT Core Team is made up of representatives of Internet2, InCommon, PESC, and University participants that will develop the infrastructure, provide support and documentation, and deliver a successful pilot project to which partners can connect their services.

-The Core Team will deliver a documented, working infrastructure by late May 2013, and will then assist the pilot participants with production implementation and testing in order to be ready for the summer 2013 application cycle.
+The Core Team will deliver a documented, working infrastructure by year end 2013, and will then assist the pilot participants with production implementation and testing in order to be ready for staggered implementations starting the summer 2014 application cycle.